IXLives/node-db3-challenge/queries.md

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.

+select quantity, productname from orderdetails as od join products as p on od.productid = p.productid where orderid = 10251 group by productname

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.

+select orderid, customername, lastname as Employee_LastName from orders as o join customers as c on o.customerid = c.customerid join employees as e on o.employeeid = e.employeeid

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.